AndryTafa/vim-smoothie/README.md

   when running Vim over low-bandwidth/high-latency connections.
 * `g:smoothie_redraw_at_finish`: Force screen redraw when the animation is finished, which clears sporadic display artifacts which I encountered f.ex. when scrolling through buffers containing emoji.
-Enabled by default only if both editor and terminal (kitty) supports doing this in a glitch-free way.
+Disabled by default.

 The plugin also respects native Vim settings affecting scrolling behavior, such as `scrolloff`, `belloff`, `startofline`, etc.